-Bring an Iowa state road map along.
+Bring an Iowa state road map or atlas along.
 It can be very helpful to supplement the support vehicle map RAGBRAI provides and will assist you in determining which roads you should be driving.
 For the tech-minded support vehicle drivers, we will provide GPX files of the Vehicle Route in late June or early July.
-Do not rely on your GPS navigation system or web-based directions such as MapQwest as many roads will be closed for RAGBRAI traffic, and cell reception can be very spotty.
+Do not rely on your phone’s navigation app (example Google Maps or Apple Maps) as many roads will be closed for RAGBRAI traffic, and cell reception can be very spotty.

 You may find it helpful to check in with the Information Center at every overnight town and post your camp location.
 This helps your group find out where you’re camping, and also gives the Information Center volunteers an idea of where to find you if they should need to notify you about someone in your group.

 Please be courteous.
 You are a guest in the community and should act like one.
 Turn your generators off when they’re not needed.
 It is hard to enjoy the great outdoors with the fumes and noise of multiple generators.

 Be patient.
 There will be lines everywhere you go, even when you’re driving.